DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 * OnOff
 \subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixBitmapEffect_Height Height

-The height of the target area for the effect (0-100).
+The height in percent of the target area for the effect (0-100).